-RYPEN caters for 14-17 year old students and it will be conducted over 15-17 September 2017 at Oasis Camp, Mt Evelyn.
+RYPEN caters for 14-17 year old students and it will be conducted over 13-15 September 2019 at Oasis Camp, Mount Evelyn.

-- This 21⁄2 day residential program is designed for young people who want to develop their potential. - It uses a mix of presentations, discussions & demonstrations with practical applications, and includes personal challenges, outdoor activities, music, theatre and sport. - Participants work together in groups, within a supportive environment. - The program aims to encourage young people to create a successful and fulfilling life, deal positively with a variety of issues which affect their lives, and to make a difference, at home, at school and in the broader community.
+- This 21⁄2 day residential program is designed for young people who want to develop their potential. - It uses a mix of presentations, discussions and demonstrations with practical applications.
+It includes personal challenges, outdoor activities, music, theatre and sport. - Participants work together in groups within a supportive environment. - The program aims to encourage young people to create a successful and fulfilling life, deal positively with a variety of issues which affect their lives, and to make a difference at home, at school and within the broader community.

-- Developing skills to enhance self-awareness and self-esteem. - Development of a personal awareness of values and personal goals. - Working in teams, and building team dynamics. - Challenging fears. - Focus on my community, how and why we contribute.
+- Developing skills to enhance self-awareness and self-esteem. - Develop personal awareness of values and personal goals. - · Working in teams and building team dynamics. - Challenging fears. - Focus on the importance of community and how and why we contribute.

-Open: 1 July 2017
+Open: 1 July 2019